Hailie app | By Adherium (NZ) Limited |

 How to get started?

 There are attachable sensors for most available asthma inhalers in New Zealand.
 They are purchasable via subscription from the app website(external link).
 They will be delivered to you, and you can then follow the setup instructions online to link to the app.
-For a more detailed description of the app, see Google Play(external link) or iTunes(external link) and for a detailed review, see Reviews.
+For a more detailed description of the app, see Google Play(external link) or iTunes(external link) and for a detailed review, see reviews below.

 PROS | CONS |